 Hyssopus officinalis is high in pinocamphone, which might be toxic in large doses.
-For this reason, use this essential oil only in small amounts.
+For this reason, use only small amounts of this essential oil.

-A gentler and safer chemotype of hyssop is available — Hyssopus officinalis var. decumbens — which doesn't contain much pinocamphone.
+A gentler and safer chemotype of hyssop is available — Hyssopus officinalis var. decumbens — that doesn't contain much pinocamphone.
 Know which type you are buying.

 Plant family: Lamiaceae/Labiatae